 "When the eye of the heart is open, every atom reveals a thousand secrets"

 When the 'eye of our heart' is open to another, our spouse, our family members, our Higher Power, we become more than we were before the opening.
 When we are feeling closed off, alienated, from these relationships, we are at risk.
 Our biggest risk for suffering seems not to be the trials of our life, but whether or not we face them alone.
+Undoing aloneness is the first task of talk therapy.

-Un-doing aloneness is the first talk of talk therapy, and what I hope you will experience if you chose to work with me.
-I have been practicing this with individuals, couples and families for over 30 years.
 As a licensed Marriage and Family Therapist since 1989, and with advanced training in the most research validated approach to working with couples, Emotionally Focused Therapy, helping relationships, and individuals struggling with relationships, is my specialty.

 In an initial session, we explore whether we're a good fit for working together, but sometimes a brief phone call can help to determine that as well.
 I schedule all of my appointments myself, so feel free to have some questions for me if you want to explore working together.